 Section 3.
-Eight (8) or seven and one-half (7 l/2) hours of work shall constitute an employee's assigned shift and each shift shall have regular starting and quitting times excluding those employees on flexible or irregular schedules.
+Eight (8) hours of work shall constitute an employee's assigned shift and each shift shall have regular starting and quitting times excluding those employees on flexible or irregular schedules.
 Ongoing changes in an employee's shift starting and quitting times shall require fifteen (15) calendar days advance notice, except in emergency work situations.
 Nothing in this section shall restrict an employee and the county from temporarily modifying the work schedule when necessary and/or the parties mutually agree to the change.

 Section 4.
-For employees who work in departments which have continuous operations (seven
+For employees who work in departments which have continuous operations (seven (7) days/week), whenever the normal workweek is modified, the employee will be given fifteen

-(7) days/week), whenever the normal workweek is modified, the employee will be given fifteen (15) calendar days advance notice, except in emergency work situations.
+(15) calendar days advance notice, except in emergency work situations.
 The notice shall contain the effective date of change, the duration and the reasons for the change.